-U.S. Supreme Court hears Obamacare contraception mandate dispute
+U.S. Supreme Court wrestles with Obamacare contraception case

-WASHINGTON (Reuters) - The U.S. Supreme Court on Wednesday is set to hear a bid by President Donald Trump’s administration to implement federal rules allowing employers to obtain religious exemptions from an Obamacare requirement that health insurance that they provide to employees covers women’s birth control.
+WASHINGTON (Reuters) - U.S. Supreme Court justices grappled on Wednesday with whether President Donald Trump’s administration went too far in allowing employers to obtain broad religious and moral exemptions from an Obamacare requirement that health insurance that they provide employees covers women’s birth control.

 At issue is a challenge by the states of Pennsylvania and New Jersey to the administration’s 2018 rule that permits broad religious and moral exemptions to the contraception mandate of the 2010 Affordable Care Act, commonly called Obamacare, and expands accommodations already allowed.